pmq20/node-packer/node/doc/api/crypto.md

   `${buf.length} bytes of random data: ${buf.toString('hex')}`);
 ```

-The `crypto.randomBytes()` method will block until there is sufficient entropy.
+The `crypto.randomBytes()` method will not complete until there is
+sufficient entropy available.
 This should normally never take longer than a few milliseconds.
 The only time
 when generating the random bytes may conceivably block for a longer period of
 time is right after boot, when the whole system is still low on entropy.

+Note that this API uses libuv's threadpool, which can have surprising and
+negative performance implications for some applications, see the
+[`UV_THREADPOOL_SIZE`][] documentation for more information.

+*Note*: The asynchronous version of `crypto.randomBytes()` is carried out
+in a single threadpool request.
+To minimize threadpool task length variation,
+partition large `randomBytes` requests when doing so as part of fulfilling a
+client request.

 ### crypto.randomFillSync(buffer[, offset][, size])
 <!-- YAML